B.Sc.(Agr.) Majors

 Minors

 If you are interested in a secondary area of study, you have the option of declaring a minor.
 Minors are not mandatory for the B.Sc.(Agr.) degree.
-Degree completion may require more than four years as minors require 5.00 credits.
+Degree completion may require more than four years as most minors require 5.00 credits.

 To declare a minor, follow the same process as listed above, indicating ‘Minor' rather than ‘Major' under "Specialization Type" on the Undergraduate Schedule of Studies Change Request Form.
 Consult with your Program Counsellor for more information.